 Because of many things, Portsmouth is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Portsmouth really has some of the features that families look for when choosing a good community to raise children.
 Is Portsmouth perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

-The per capita income in Portsmouth in 2010 was $44,920, which is wealthy relative to Rhode Island and the nation.
-This equates to an annual income of $179,680 for a family of four.
-However, Portsmouth contains both very wealthy and poor people as well.
+The per capita income in Portsmouth in 2018 was $54,981, which is wealthy relative to Rhode Island and the nation.
+This equates to an annual income of $219,924 for a family of four.

 The people who call Portsmouth home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Portsmouth residents report their race to be White, followed by Asian.
-Important ancestries of people in Portsmouth include English, Portuguese, Italian, and German.
+The greatest number of Portsmouth residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Portsmouth include Irish, English, Italian, Portuguese, and German.

 The most common language spoken in Portsmouth is English.
-Other important languages spoken here include Spanish and Portuguese.
+Other important languages spoken here include Spanish and German/Yiddish.